 By Jennifer L. Sheridan, Esq.

-In the last post, I introduced BizConnect, a hypothetical startup software company, who is concerned about privacy law compliance.
+In the last post, I introduced BizConnect, a hypothetical startup software company concerned about privacy law compliance.

 BizConnect is in discussion with several prospective EU customers who have been talking about this new law, the General Data Protection Regulation or GDPR, which became effective on May 25, 2018.